chingu-voyages/v49-tier3-team-29/README.md

 PORT=5001
 DB_URI='mongodb://localhost:27017/your-database-name'
 BREVO_USERID='your-brevo-user-id' 👈️ This variable is required *only* for password reset function.
 Our team created and used one Breavo account under free-of-charge pricing tier.
-BREVO_PASS='your-brevo-password' 👈️ You can create one and go to https://app.brevo.com/settings/keys/smtp to get your credentials.
+BREVO_PASS='your-brevo-password' 👈️ You can create your account and go to https://app.brevo.com/settings/keys/smtp to get your credentials.
 JWT_SECRET='your-jwt'
-DEMOUSER_PASSWORD='password'
+DEMOUSER_PASSWORD=demo4929 👈️ Demo user password should be identical with .env in client.
 ```
-#### 4. Run app on client terminal and on backend terminal too.
+#### 4. Run app on client terminal and on backend terminal.
 ```
 npm run dev
 ```